aaron-grau/curic/sql/homeworks/questions/n_1_buster.md

 In the methods containing `# TODO: your code here`, write the Active Record code that will produce the same result without causing an N+1 query.
 Test the query methods in the rails console as you work.
-Remember, you can check the server logs to see if you're making an N+1 query.
+Remember to look at the SQL queries displayed in the console to see if you're making an N+1 query.

 Refer to the [joins demo][demo] for hints on what you might want to do!